 The price of each semiconductor product typically declines over its product life cycle, reflecting product obsolescence, decreased demand as customers shift to more advanced products, decreased unit costs due to advanced designs or improved manufacturing yields, and increased competition as more semiconductor suppliers are able to offer similar products.
 We may experience substantial period-to-period fluctuations in future operating results if our average selling prices decline.
 We may reduce the average unit price of our products in response to competitive pricing pressures, new product introductions by us or our competitors, and other factors.
 The TFT-LCD panel market is highly cost sensitive, which may result in declining average selling prices of the components comprising TFT-LCD panels.
 We expect that these factors will create downward pressure on our average selling prices and operating results.
 To maintain acceptable operating results, we will need to develop and introduce new products and product enhancements on a timely basis and continue to reduce our costs.
-If we are unable to offset any reductions in our average selling prices by increasing our sales volumes and corresponding production cost reductions, or if we fail to develop and introduce new products and enhancements on a timely basis, our revenues and operating results will suffer.
+If we are unable to offset any reductions, or if we fail to develop and introduce new production cost reductions, or if we fail to develop and introduce new production cost reductions, or if we fail to develop and introduce new production cost reductions, or if we fail to develop and introduce new production cost reductions, or if we fail to develop and introduce new production cost reductions, or if we fail to develop and introduce new products and operating results will suffer.